 During the site visit meeting, the Committee gained further insights on the cross-sectoral nature of ACEs.
-Two such examples are explained by a chief of police and a crisis intervention program:
+Below are but two voices that the Committee would like to spotlight.

 After joining the ACEs Team, Chief of Police for the Village of Cobleskill, Richard Bialkowski, remarked on the unique position police officers are in to help mitigate ACEs and their outcomes: